Bochasanwasi Akshar Purushottam Swaminarayan Sanstha: The Gunatit Guru

 Shastriji Maharaj sought to publicly reveal his ideas, and to worship Gunatitanand as the abode of Purushottam, c.q.
-Swamiarayan.
+Swaminarayan.
 However, his views were rejected by the sadhus of the Vadtal and Ahmedabad dioceses.
 For the sadhus of the Vadtal diocese, the idea that Swaminarayan had appointed Gunatitanand as his spiritual successor, instead of the two acharyas, was a heretical teaching, and they "refused to worship what they considered to be a human being."
 Shastriji Maharaj left Vadtal with five swamis and the support of about 150 devotees.

 Mandirs to facilitate doctrinal practice

 Paralleling Sahajand Swami's building of temples to propagate his teachings, Shastriji Maharaj then set out to build his own mandir to "house the devotional representations of Bhagwan and Guru" and propagate his understanding of Swaminarayan's teachings.
 On 5 June 1907, Shastriji Maharaj consecrated the murtis of Swaminarayan and Gunatitanand Swami in the central shrine of the shikharbaddha mandir he was constructing in the village of Bochasan in the Kheda District of Gujarat.
 This event was later seen to mark the formal establishment of the Bochasanwasi Akshar Purushottam Swaminarayan Sanstha, which was later abbreviated as BAPS.
 The Gujarati word Bochasanwasi implies hailing from Bochasan, since the organisation's first mandir was built in this village.

 Shastriji Maharaj spent the majority of 1908–15 discoursing throughout Gujarat, while continuing construction work of mandirs in Bochasan and Sarangpur, gaining a group of devotees, admirers, and supporters.
 Over the next four decades, Shastriji Maharaj completed four more shikharbaddha mandirs in Gujarat (Sarangpur – 1916, Gondal – 1934, Atladra – 1945, and Gadhada – 1951).